How to Remove a News Article, Arrest Record, Police Blotter, and/or Mugshot from Google Search or the Internet

 • If advisable, offering a compromise to remove the harmful content in exchange for a settlement amount for lost future income revenue that this article has and will continue to generate going forward, along with labor, research, and time of producing the article and drafting a contract stipulating the same.

 Would you trust any of the above to a “reputation specialist”?
+Only a lawyer can provide the comprehensive legal analysis and strategic advocacy necessary to maximize the chances of successful content removal.

-In addition, our contingency fee structure is the most advantageous for you as the client.
+Finally, our contingency fee structure is the most advantageous for you as the client.
 Most lawyers who handle content removal services do so hourly, meaning that you must pay the lawyer for their work, regardless of whether or not they are successful in removing the content.
 This fee structure can incentivize lawyers to rack up legal bills, irrespective of any ultimate benefit to the client.

 At Katherine O’Brien Law, we don’t get paid unless we remove or deindex your article.
 This incentivizes us to work hard to obtain removal.
 Moreover, since we charge a flat rate of $3,000.00 per article successfully removed, you can rest easy knowing what your legal bill will be.